consultantjay/LTIMEARN/Project_2/README.md

 Product Description:

-BookMyDoctor will help the Pune City to book their appointment with the doctor.
+BookMyDoctor will help the Pune City to book their appointment with the doctor conveniently.
 Dataset of Doctors in Pune City with all essential detail is maintained.(for detail description visit Dataset Folder)

 Features that will be delivered: